 Q: Your marketing material says rain or shine.
 Do you mean that?
 What if the weather is really bad?

-A: In 6 full years, we’ve never cancelled a Saturday Market despite some pretty horrendous weather.
+A: We’ve never cancelled a Saturday Market despite some pretty horrendous weather.
 Many of our vendors are cooking and baking for days leading up to Saturday, so cancelling on Friday can be a major expense for them.
 What we are more likely to do in terrible weather is proceed as scheduled but close an hour or two early, so serious shoppers get a chance to brave the weather and come out on the early side and do some shopping.
-That said, we don’t want anyone to get hurt or equipment to be damaged, which is another good reason to get liking us over there.
+That said, we don’t want anyone to get hurt or equipment to be damaged, which is another good reason to get liking us on Facebook.

 Q: Where can I park if I drive to the Farmers Market?

 A: The Market actually takes place in a parking lot, the one on Lansdowne Avenue, but it does fill up.
-If you can’t get a spot in the Farmers Market lot, try the lot on Highland Avenue; parking is free in both lots during the Market on Saturdays, and you can cut through the fence from the Highland Avenue lot, so it’s a short walk to the LFM.
+The addition of the Plaza to the parking lot in 2017 took out a row of parking spaces, so now chances are even slimmer of snagging a slot there.
+We’d love it if more people started parking in the Highland Avenue lot, next to the firehouse; you can cut through the fence from lot and come out near the back of the Lansdowne Theater, so it’s a short walk to the LFM.
+Parking is free in both lots during the Market on Saturdays, as well as on Lansdowne Avenue.
 Owen Avenue, the street right “behind” the Market, is also a good bet for on-street parking.
 Just be careful not to block any driveways, which will get you towed.
 Please don’t park in the lot behind the Avenue Deli unless you’re going there before or after the Market.

 Q: I fancy myself a cyclist and shall be pedaling to the Market.
 Is there a bike rack?